Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 II.3: The League of Nations - why did it fail?
 What can its lack of adoption, and lack of 'teeth' tell us about the pitfalls that must be avoided in a global government?
  - II.3.a: The necessity of soverignty, why a supernational entity won't work, and why a global government must be a single entity.

-## III: An Economic Structure for a Global Government
+## III: Consideration of Economic Structures for a Global Government

 III.1: What is the economic philosophy of the world government?
 How much intervention/interference does it have over the economy?
  - III.1.a: Is it a free market, planned economy, or something in between?